-The Council on Recovery Choices Program and EHS in partnership aim to reduce high-risk behavior through a comprehensive education and counseling program involving all members of the school community: Students, parents, faculty, and staff.
+The Council on Recovery Choices Program and EHS in partnership aim to reduce high-risk behavior through a comprehensive education and counseling program involving all members of the school community: students, parents, faculty, and staff.

 We work together for in‐depth understanding of the particular needs and issues of the school’s community.
 We focus on reducing risk by education and skills-based strategies to increase the use of executive function skills.

 You can reach the Choices Counselor below:

 Confidentiality: All comments, questions, or concerns remain confidential.